10 Fun facts about the Patagonian Puma cat

 - It ranks highest on the Patagonian food chain, with guanacos being its main prey.
 For this reason, the puma’s presence is essential in this zone in order to maintain a balanced ecosystem.
 It provides food for scavengers such as the condor, and controls the population of the animals it hunts.

-- The puma is the fourth largest cat in the world, after the lion, tiger and jaguar.
+- How big are pumas?
+The puma is the fourth largest cat in the world, after the lion, tiger and jaguar.

 - Unlike other felines, like the lion or tiger, the puma does not roar, but rather purrs much like a regular house cat.
 This condition is why the puma is excluded from the Panthera